American Cadet Alliance: Cadet membership

 Members of the American Cadet Alliance, who come from all over the United States, spend three weeks in July conducting their annual training at Camp Atterbury.

 Cadets are members between the ages of 12 and 20 (although 11-year-olds can be accepted after 5th grade).
 They must be enrolled in school and receiving passing grades, be drug and crime-free, and be of weight proportional to their height.
-The applicant can not be overly obese.
-The prospective Cadet should be able to do basic exercises like push-ups and sit-ups and be able to run.
-The applicant must be able to pass a "sports-type" physical exam by a doctor and can not have any communicable diseases, chronic health problems, or severe allergies.
-Once a Cadet turns 18, they can choose to stay in the program as a cadet or become a junior cadre member.
+The applicant cannot be overly obese.
+The prospective cadet should be able to do basic exercises like push-ups and sit-ups and be able to run.
+The applicant must be able to pass a "sports-type" physical exam by a doctor and cannot have any communicable diseases, chronic health problems, or severe allergies.
+Once a cadet turns 18, they can choose to stay in the program as a cadet or become a junior cadre member.
 If they stay as a cadet, they can stay in the program only until they turn 21.

-One of the features of the Cadet application process for the ACA is that the Cadet must volunteer and sign for themselves.
+One of the features of the cadet application process for the ACA is that the Cadet must volunteer and sign for themselves.
 The parents still must sign the appropriate permission forms, but overall the Cadet applicant cannot be forced to sign up.
 The ACA is not a delinquency program and the organization has strict policies regarding this issue.

-The Cadet rank system in the ACA is the same as in the U.S. military enlisted system.
-Just like the U.S. Naval Sea Cadet Corps, the Young Marines, the Canadian Cadet Organizations, and the British cadet forces, Cadet ranks only encompass enlisted ranks and no officer ranks.
-Cadets enter at grade Cadet C-1 and work their way up to Cadet Sergeant Major (Army/ Marine Military Cadets) or Cadet Master Chief (Navy Military Cadets) C-9.
-However, cadets who continue in the program when they enter college can become an Officer Cadet until they turn 21, at which time they become an Officer Candidate.
+The cadet rank system in the ACA is the same as in the U.S. military enlisted system.
+Just like the U.S. Naval Sea Cadet Corps, the Young Marines, the Canadian cadet organizations, and the British cadet forces, cadet ranks only encompass enlisted ranks and no officer ranks.
+Cadets enter at grade cadet C-1 and work their way up to cadet sergeant major (Army/ Marine Military cadets) or cadet master chief (Navy military cadets) C-9.
+However, cadets who continue in the program when they enter college can become an officer cadet until they turn 21, at which time they become an Officer Candidate.
 The title of each grade is based on the branch they are enrolled in, but all ACA Cadets begin their time in the program as "recruits".
-The new ACA Cadets remain recruits until their first summer camp, where they are given the chance to earn the title "Cadet".
+The new ACA Cadets remain recruits until their first summer camp, where they are given the chance to earn the title "cadet".
 They can promote to C-2 before that first summer camp, but that promotion is provisional.
 Once at summer camp, a provisional E-2 will remove his rank and again become a C-1 recruit.
-Only after graduating from their first summer camp can a Cadet be actually called "Cadet" and be permanently promoted above the rank of C-1.
+Only after graduating from their first summer camp can a cadet be actually called "cadet" and be permanently promoted above the rank of C-1.
 They also hold company positions such as company first sergeant, platoon sergeant, or squad leader.
-The most senior ranking cadet is a Command Cadet, who serves as the Senior Cadet Advisor to the National Staff with the rank of Cadet Command Sergeant Major (Army Military Cadets), Cadet Sergeant Major (Marine Military Cadets) or Cadet Command Master Chief (Navy Military Cadets).
+The most senior ranking cadet is a command cadet, who serves as the senior cadet advisor to the National Staff with the rank of cadet command sergeant major (Army military cadets), cadet sergeant major (Marine military cadets) or cadet command master chief (Navy military cadets).